Moremar/IT_tutorials/CyberSecurity/Security/Linux.md

 - `-p 1234` : limit to a specific process ID
 - `--forest` : show the process hierarchy

-`ps` can also use BSD-style parameter with no dash profix :
+`ps` can also use BSD-style parameter with no dash prefix :
 - `a` : show all processes of all users
 - `u` : user-oriented output with additional columns
 - `x` : also include processes without a tty (started outside a terminal)